-These four Michelin Star dessert recipes are the easiest recipes we’ve ever seen.
+These four Michelin Star dessert recipes are easy, fun and quick to recreate.

 Sitting at home can have its moments, but these fabulous recipes (including Heston Blumenthal’s chocolate truffles) from three of the world’s best Michelin star chefs are incredibly easy and are taste sensations your entire household will be bursting for.